planet-learning/planet-learning/catascript/README.md

 #### Launch boolean environment variable

 The `.env` file, you can set the boolean **RE_LAUNCH** to either `1` to entail a complete recompute of `catascript`, or to `0`, in order to only re-initialize the database.
 This is true whatever way of launching is chosen.

+The user should note that the processing of confirmed planets is only performed at the end of a complete recompute of `catascript`.

 #### Data root environment variable